futhr/spree-dibs/README.md

 ### Heroku SSL gotcha

 To make this work if you deploy on Heroku you need to add this to your Rails app in `config/initialzers/dibs.rb`.
-You also need to include this to make your tests pass.
+You also need to include this code snippet to make your tests pass.

 ```ruby
 require 'net/http'